semiprime/pygenda/docs/Development.md

 Translating strings
 -------------------
-Create a locale/pygenda.pot template from .py and .glade source files.
+If you are adding a new language, copy an existing complete .po as a template (the French one is probably best choice) and replace the given translations with your own.
+Then skip to "generate .mo" at the end of this section.

+If you have added or changed strings, then you might need to generate a locale/pygenda.pot template.
 In the pygenda subdirectory:

     xgettext --package-name Pygenda --copyright-holder "Matthew Lewis" -k_ -kN_ -o locale/pygenda.pot *.py glade/*.glade

-Use .pot to make .po for each language.
+Use .pot to create/update .po for each language.

 Existing languages:

     cd locale
     msgmerge -U fr/LC_MESSAGES/pygenda.po pygenda.pot

-To add new languages:
+To add new languages (don't do this – use the copy method above):

     cd locale
     msginit -i pygenda.pot -o de/LC_MESSAGES/pygenda.po -l de_DE

 Check/edit the generated .po files, maybe adding translations.

-Process each .po to make .mo:
+Process each .po to generate the .mo:

     cd fr/LC_MESSAGES
     msgfmt pygenda.po -o pygenda.mo